Photon1c/CheddarButler/README.md

 a general description of the non-broker linked app follows.

 Stocks and their symbols can be collected into a list that can either be further saved as a csv file or kept as a list object in the program.
-The way the program is set up is such that a csv file is created so that the next step can call the file, but further configuration of this could include simply callin the list object without having to write and read to and from these csv files, which are saved in the csvs folder.
+The way the program is set up is such that a csv file is created so that the next step can call the file, but further configuration of this could include simply calling the list object without having to write and read to and from these csv files, which are saved in the csvs folder.
 The purpose of this is for user friendliness- this way tickers can be manually added to the file, or the file can be analyzed and copied to new files which serve different purposes.